zzx4998/ThreatMapper/README.md

 Connectivity | The host on which the Deepfence Agent is to be installed, is able to communicate with the Management Console on port range 8000-8010.
 Linux kernel version | >= 4.4
 [Docker] binaries | *At-least version 18.03*
-Deepfence Management Console | Installed on a host with IP Address x.x.x.x
+Deepfence Management Console | Installed on a host with IP Address `x.x.x.x`

-### Installation
+### Installation of Deepfence Agent

 Installation procedure for the Deepfence agent depends on the environment that is being used.
 Instructions for installing Deepfence agent on some of the common platforms are given in detail below: